Study Abroad Program Overview

 The Kasbah, Rabat

 This program provides a rare opportunity for students to be in a multilingual academic setting in North Africa.
-In addition to the required Arabic language and culture classes taught at the CIEE Study Center, you will choose from specific elective courses taught in English by faculty from both Mohammed V University and the Institut Agronomique et Veterinaire Hassan II.
-The classes will be taught at Mohammed V University but are not part of the regular university course catalog.
-At least one elective class is taught in French.
+In addition to the required Arabic language and culture classes taught at the CIEE Study Center, you will choose from specific elective courses taught in English and French.
+The CIEE Study Center is located in Agdal, a prominent neighborhood in central Rabat with easy access to public transportation.
+Courses are taught by faculty from various local and international institutions.
+Language courses are taught by qualified language instructors from local universities and other organizations, such as the Peace Corps.
+At least one elective class is taught in French each fall.

 Participation in UCEAP is a great value!
 The cost of studying abroad on UCEAP programs is typically less than that of non-UC study abroad programs.
 The dollar figures listed in the chart below represent an estimate of: 1) the UCEAP fees for the current year, and 2) the additional amount needed to cover your living expenses in this location.
 Estimates for personal travel, entertainment and Non-Resident (out of state) Fees are not included.